Ivan Ergić: 2001–02

 Basel played in the 2001 UEFA Intertoto Cup.
 Basel advanced to the final but were defeated by Aston Villa.
 Ergić played in six of these UIC matches, but missed the return leg of the final due to injury.
 The 2001–02 league season started in the worst possible way.
 In their first game away against FC Sion, Basel suffered a humiliating 8–1 defeat.
 They also lost two of the next four games.
 The team then started an eleven-match unbeaten run, winning nine of these games.
 Basel ended the qualification as league leaders, five points ahead of Lugano.
 Ergić advanced to become regular starter, in his first season he had been used mainly as substitute.
 Basel started well into the second part of the season and during this period FCB played their best football, pulling away at the top of the table and subsequently achieved the championship title prematurely.
 Basel won the last game of the season, on 8 May 2002, and became champions ten points clear at the top of the table.
 Just four days later they played in the cup final against Grasshopper Club, winning 2–1 after extra time, thus they won the domestic double.

 2002–03 and 03–04

 Basel's 2002–03 UEFA Champions League season started in the second qualifying round.
 After beating Žilina 4–1 on aggregate and Celtic on the away goals rule after a 3–3 aggregate, Basel advanced to the group stage.
 They ended this in second position behind Valencia, but ahead of Liverpool and Spartak Moscow to advance to the second group stage.
 Ergić quickly became one of the team's main players.
-In the Champions League he played nine of the teams first eleven games and showed strong performances.
+In the Champions League he played nine of the team's first eleven games and showed strong performances.
 As Juventus wanted to re-call him to them, he injured himself.
 After operations on both groins, he also fell ill with glandular fever.
 He missed the rest of the season and the entire of the following, with them exception of one match at the end of the 2003–04 season.